anderson-aristotle/ruby-object-class-methods/README.md

 ## Demo: Class Methods

-Sometimes a method is associated with a class, not an object.
+Sometimes a method is associated with the class itself, and other times a method is associated with the instance of the class.

 Observe how a Method on a **Class** differs from a method on an **Instance** of that Class.